vonovak/react-native-add-calendar-event/README.md

 # react-native-add-calendar-event

-This package alows you to start an activity (Android) or show a modal window (iOS) for adding or editing events in device's calendar.
-Through a promise, you can find out if a new event was added and get its id.
-See the usage section for more information.
+This package alows you to start an activity (Android) or show a modal window (iOS) for adding, viewing or editing events in device's calendar.
+Through a promise, you can find out if a new event was added and get its id, or if it was removed.
 The functionality is provided through native modules and won't therefore work with Expo.

 <img src="https://raw.githubusercontent.com/vonovak/react-native-add-calendar-event/master/example/ios.gif" width="300" hspace="60" /> <img src="https://raw.githubusercontent.com/vonovak/react-native-add-calendar-event/master/example/android.gif" width="300" />

 ## Getting started

+> Note: this readme currently covers the v2 RC that you can get by `yarn add react-native-add-calendar-event@next`.
+See [this](https://github.com/vonovak/react-native-add-calendar-event/tree/v1.1.2) for the v1 docs.

 `npm install react-native-add-calendar-event --save`